-Remove untracked files from the working tree. or on the whole working tree (depends on version of installed git).→ Cleans the working tree by recursively removing files that are not under version control, starting from the current directory
+In order to remove untracked or ignored files from the working tree use or on the whole working tree (depends on version of installed git).→ .
+Then a dialog comes up which allows you to clean up the working tree by recursively removing files that are not under version control or ignored, starting from the current directory

 Clean all untracked files This removes all untracked files, including those ignored by Git.
 This is the cleanest option.